debbhie/COGNORISE-INTERNSHIP-TRAVEL-AND-TOUR-ANALYSIS/README.md

 ## TRAVEL AND TOUR CUSTOMER ANALYSIS OVERVIEW
-This report presents an in-depth analysis of the "Tour and Travel Customer" dataset, which consists of 954 entries.
-The dataset includes various attributes related to customers such as age, frequent flyer status, income level, service usage, and whether they have synced their account to social media or booked a hotel through the company.
-The primary goal of this analysis is to provide insights into customer behavior, identify key factors influencing customer churn, and recommend strategies for improving customer retention and engagement.
+The analysis of tour and travel customer dataset aimed to understand customer behavior, predict customer churn and identify key factors contributing to churn.
+Various analysis were used in carrying out this project such as descriptive, exploratory data and predictive data analysis techniques.
+Various aspect of this dataset were examined which consist of customer travel data and their interactions with the company's services.
+This primary focus was on understanding the characteristics of customers, their service usage patterns and the factord that influence customers to churn.

 ##  LANDING PAGE
 * Age: This column consists of the ages of the customers.